ViMaSter/hacs-googledrivefolder/README.md

 ### Home Assistant
 1. Open `Settings`/`Devices & services`/`Add integration`
 2. Search for and select `Google Drive Folder Sensor`
+   > [!NOTE]
+   > During the next step, you will encounter the [unverified app screen](https://support.google.com/cloud/answer/7454865#unverified-app-screen), as you're using your own credentials and accessing all files in your Google Drive. ([more info](https://developers.google.com/identity/protocols/oauth2/production-readiness/restricted-scope-verification#exceptions))
 3. Follow the prompts to authenticate with your Google account
 4. Click `Submit`
 5. Open `Settings`/`Automations & scenes`/`Create automation`